 INSECT CAMP (grade 1 - 6) Location: Boise Watershed

 We will explore the insects that are found in the Boise Area.
 Campers are encouraged to bring insects that they find.
 We will try to identify them.
 We will make a model of a typical insect and learn some simple songs about insects.
 We will use nets and other tools to collect insects.
 We will look at the instructor's collection of insects, learn the major categories of insects and practice simple mounting techniques.
 Campers need to bring a sack lunch and a beverage, hopefully in a closable container.
 In the spirit of sustainability, reusable containers are encouraged.
 If the child needs sunscreen, please apply it before camp.
 Hats are recommended since we will spend a lot of time outside.

 Students will spend a week adventuring and exploring Boise’s amazing outdoor environment.
 AmeriCorps Environmental Educators will lead campers on local ecosystem investigations from the forested mountains at Bogus Basin, through the foothills, within the city, and right into the Boise River.
 Campers will hike, explore, and play in the public open space that is Boise’s backyard.
 Along the way, they’ll have many opportunities to see how humans interact with the environment and even participate in a trails service project.
 We’ll be outside and on the move most of the time, so campers should dress for the weather and wear close-toed shoes.
 Bring a lunch, plenty of water and sunscreen.
-Session 2 is a repeat of Session 1.
+All sessions are repeats.

 While it is a city, Boise is part of an amazing variety of ecosystems including deserts, forests,

 and rivers.
 Explore the wilds of the city and experience outdoor recreational opportunities